Monday, 22 December 2014

 'If a man has a lover then he wouldn't be in love with his wife any more would he?
 He wouldn't care what she thought.'

 'Oh don't you believe it Gemma.
 It's all about having your cake and eating it with them isn't it?
-We watched 'Love Actually' last night for the umpteenth time and I told Mike that if he'd better not buy me a CD, poor Emma Thompson, I cry every time I watch that scene.'
+We watched 'Love Actually' last night for the umpteenth time and I told Mike that if he'd better not buy me a CD, poor Emma Thompson, I cry every time I watch that scene.
+It doesn't take much to tempt a man you know.
+I've seen so much heartache caused by broken relationships.
+Personally I can't understand why a woman would want to steal someone else's man, but there you are.'

 'How are you getting on with your course?
 I think you'll be a great Nursery teacher.
 My little Sam adores you.
 It's Auntie Gemma this and Auntie Gemma that.
 He'll be going to Nursery school in September.
 If you hurry up you'll be in time to teach him.'

 Gemma noticed an elegant couple approach and went to serve them.
 The man was very tall and had thick dark curly hair, a bit like Max.
 How she loved running her fingers through his hair and looking at the way it curled over at the base of his neck.
 The young woman was tall and blond with a very low cut top and a white fur wrap.
-Just as she was about to serve them, a very handsome man wearing a Father Christmas hat pushing a baby and holding on to two little boys wearing antlers collided into Scarlet Johansson.
+Just as she was about to serve them, a very handsome man wearing a Father Christmas hat pushing a baby and holding on to two little boys wearing antlers collided into a large poster of a beautiful woman.
 Gemma went to help and then served the man who looked quite relieved.
 As he walked away she thought how lucky his wife was and how she would love a family like that.

 The next thing she knew she was inviting him in to the flat which she shared with two other girls.
 It had all been so exciting.
 He was so much more sophisticated than the other boys she'd dated.
 He knew how to order the right wine in the fancy restaurants they went to, and he took her to the opera and the ballet in London.
 By the time she found out that he was married she was completely obsessed with him.
 He reassured her immediately saying how his wife only thought about their two small boys and her job in the hospital.
 He was on his own all the time and it was over between them.
 Gemma believed him and was determined to make up for all the neglect he had suffered from his wife.